cardano-lightning/cardano-lightning/docs/design/l2-peer-protocol-spec.md

 The sending node:

-- SHOULD include `channelId` if the problem is related to a specific channel.
-- MAY continue operation after sending `Warning`or MAY close the connection and stop responding to the peer.
+- MAY continue operation after sending `Warning` or MAY close the connection and stop responding to the peer.

 The receiving node: